Description of the Stereoscopic .PNG Image File Format (stER chunk) Table of ContentsBackPreviousNext

 DECODER EXAMPLE :

-size of 77x53 pixels is expected.
-It finds the pHYs chunk with a ratio of 12:10, so it reserves a rectangle area of 77x64 pixels (64 = 12/10*53) on the displayed webpage to draw the stereo image (assuming screen pixels are square).
-The progressive reading is going on (if the stereo image was saved with the Adam7 feature) and at some interval of time, the stereo displaying engine extracts the right and left images from the partially loaded 157x53 pixels composed image, it creates the resulting stereo image by merging the right and left images together using the current browser stereo displaying method, that has been specified by the user preferences, and finally it stretches the resulting stereo image to fill the reserved rectangle area of 77x64 pixels on the webpage.
-The final result is a well proportioned stereo image identical to the one taken from the ALIEN Video Camera.
-Of course if the HTML code specifies directly the stereo image size, the stereo displaying engine will use that size to reserved the rectangle area on the webpage.
+scopic image width, so a stereoscopic image size of 77x53 pixels is expected.
+It finds the pHYs chunk with a ratio of 12:10, so it reserves a rectangle area of 77x64 pixels (64 = 12/10*53) on the displayed webpage to draw the stereoscopic image (assuming screen pixels are square).
+The progressive reading is going on (if the stereoscopic image was saved with the Adam7 feature) and at some interval of time, the stereoscopic displaying engine extracts the right and left images from the partially loaded 157x53 pixels composed image, it creates the resulting stereoscopic image by merging the right and left images together using the current browser stereoscopic displaying method, that has been specified by the user preferences, and finally it stretches the resulting stereoscopic image to fill the reserved rectangle area of 77x64 pixels on the webpage.
+The final result is a well proportioned stereoscopic image identical to the one taken from the ALIEN Video Camera.
+Of course if the HTML code specifies directly the stereoscopic image size, the stereoscopic displaying engine will use that size to reserved the rectangle area on the webpage.
 If a size is specified, it is because the HTML author is knowing what he does.

 As you can see, adding support to Stereoscopic .PNG Image File Format is a piece of cake if your application already support .PNG Image File Format.